theJasonJones/react-starterkit/README.md

 ## Development

-1.  `yarn start` to get the webpack server up and running
+1.  `yarn start` - to get the webpack server up and running

+2. `yarn lint` - Check the code against

 ## Notable Packages